Optimized Inversion Algorithm

 A.5 Limitations

 Although quadratic tower inversion is structurally simple and implementation-friendly, it is not universally optimal.
-For large values of , the accumulated cost of intermediate multiplications may outweigh the benefits of avoiding extension-field exponentiation.
+For large values of n, the accumulated cost of intermediate multiplications may outweigh the benefits of avoiding extension-field exponentiation.
 Moreover, the existence of suitable non-residues is field-dependent and must be ensured by construction.

 Written by Soowon Jeong of Fractalyze